Please note: the information on this page applies to the Netherlands. We will soon offer more information on global legality.

 It’s allowed to sell fresh magic truffles in the Netherlands.
 However, the sale of dried truffles is forbidden.
 Psilocybin (the active ingredient in magic mushrooms) may not be extracted from the truffle and mushroom and processed.
 Mechanical drying and processing of magic mushrooms are not allowed.
 For commercial purposes, drying, encapsulating, and extracting is therefore punishable.
 Having said that, when does it do for personal use, it shouldn’t lead to problems.

 The situation is not necessarily better in other countries, as all the substances listed below are prohibited.
 Nonetheless, scientific research with prohibited substances is permitted in some countries.
-For example, research is currently being carried out on LSD, psilocybin, and MDMA at renowned institutes and universities in the US and Great Britain.
+For example, research with psychedelics is currently being carried out on LSD, psilocybin, and MDMA at renowned institutes and universities in the US and Great Britain.

 Legal microdosing in the Netherlands